-In the event of a privacy breech or potential breech, the resident is expected to inform the supervisor, training director and/or privacy officer immediately.
-Failure to comply with this expectation may result in remedial or corrective action up to and including termination.
+In the event of a privacy breach or potential breach, the resident is expected to inform the supervisor and/or training director.
+Failure to comply with this expectation will result in remedial or corrective action up to and including termination.